Unlock all of Consumer from just $7 for 7 days

 Overall score includes:

-Carpet cleaning, corners and edges, and pet-hair removal are tested using the power or turbo head (where supplied).
+Carpet cleaning and pet-hair removal are tested using the power or turbo head (where supplied).

 10 Jul 2017, Martin N.